Sharjeel50/lat-long/README.txt

 ## Navigation and Usage

-1. Place the downloaded Folder in the Desktop and Navigate to "Tails" (/Sharjeel_Jan_Tails_TechnicalTest/Tails) folder via command prompt and run the application by entering "flask run", this will run the project which will show a localhost URL which you can copy and paste to your browser.
+1. Navigate to "Tails" (/Sharjeel_Jan_Tails_TechnicalTest/Tails) folder via command prompt and run the application by entering "flask run", this will run the project which will show a localhost URL which you can copy and paste to your browser.

 2. Paste the localhost endpoint into URL section of any browser, this will navigate to the main application where you will see a form